wbrowar/craft-guide/README.md

 ## Guide Overview

+Craft CMS is intuitive.
+Marketing plans and organizational workflows—not so much.
 Guide helps you explain the rules of the road right where the rules need to be read.
 Create your CMS Guide within a section of the Control Panel and write your own Dashboard welcome widget.

 ## Guide CP Section